 As a result, Savitri gives up food and water and reaches to an unhealthy state.
 This makes Lord Yama feeling bad for Savitri and he grants her to wish anything except the life of her husband.
 Upon this, Savitri wishes for children which compel Lord Yama to bring Satyavan back to life.

 Women start preparing for the festival a few days prior to the festival.
 The major custom of this festival involves worshipping the moon.
-On this day, women across the country wake before the dawn, take bath and wear fresh clothes.
+On this day, women across the country wake before the dawn, take a bath and wear fresh clothes.

 Every woman receives special foodstuff and offerings for the day of Karva Chauth from their mother-in-law.
 This special offering is known as “Sargi”.
 It includes- milk, paneer, nuts, sweets, and fruits.
 Later, women eat those offerings and begin their fast.
 The meal of “Sargi” is consumed by the women in a group.
 All the women gather together, sing songs, put Mehandi (henna), and consume Sargi.